Should we expose false teachers?

-AFR, Apologetics, app, Christmas, cross examined, cross examined official podcast, CrossExamined, crossexamined podcast, faith, Frank Turek, God, google play, Hell, iTunes, Jesus Christ, New Testament reliability, Podcast, podcasting, Radio, Radio Show, Spotify, stitcher, truth, Weekly Podcast
+AFR, Apologetics, app, cross examined, cross examined official podcast, CrossExamined, crossexamined podcast, faith, Frank Turek, God, google play, iTunes, Jesus Christ, New Testament reliability, Podcast, podcasting, Radio, Radio Show, Spotify, stitcher, truth, Weekly Podcast

 Read More